liukun-msft/working-docs/servicebus/token-refresh-issue/issue-analysis-summary.md

 ## Issue details

->**Error log:**
+**Error log:**
-*com.azure.core.amqp.implementation.ActiveClientTokenManager: {reactor-executor-8} Error occurred while refreshing token that is not retriable.
+>*com.azure.core.amqp.implementation.ActiveClientTokenManager: {reactor-executor-8} Error occurred while refreshing token that is not retriable.
 Not scheduling refresh task.
 Use ActiveClientTokenManager.authorize() to schedule task again. **audience scopes period >= 0 required but it was -1473349684000000000***

-This error is coming from the constructor of `FluxInterval`, which is called along the path from `ActiveClientTokenManager#scheduleRefreshTokenTask()` in below :
+Base on the error message, the error is coming from the constructor of `FluxInterval`, which is called along the path from `ActiveClientTokenManager` in below line:

 ```Java
  return Flux.switchOnNext(durationSource.asFlux().map(Flux::interval))
 ```
 [Code link](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/core/azure-core-amqp/src/main/java/com/azure/core/amqp/implementation/ActiveClientTokenManager.java#L130)

-Somehow the `durationSource` emited a negative refresh interval, and `FluxInteval` received as `period`, so it will throw out this error.
+Somehow the `durationSource` emited a negative refresh interval, and `FluxInteval` received as `period`, so it would throw out this error.

 ```Java
 FluxInterval(long initialDelay, long period, TimeUnit unit, Scheduler timedScheduler) {